General Terms and Conditions of GLS Belgium NV/SA, GLS Belgium Distribution NV/SA and

-- Parcels worth over 5.000 EUR except for parcels with an All Risk/Add-On Insurance;
+3.1. - Parcels whose value exceeds 5.000 EUR except for parcels with an All Risk/Add-On Insurance;

 - Goods which are insufficiently packed;

-- Goods which require special handling or careful treatment (e.g. because they are particularly fragile or can only be transported upright or only lying on a certain side);
+- Goods which require special handling (e.g. being particularly fragile or have to be transported upright or only lying on a certain side);

 - Glass, when not sufficiently packed to withstand the strain of transport;

-- Perishable or temperature controlled goods, remains, live animals, plants;
+- Perishable or temperature sensitive goods, remains, live animals, plants;

 - Precious metals and stones, jewellery;